Pak Army chief Bajwa says all disputes with India should be settled peacefully through dialogue | Law-Order

 He, however, said that the adamant behaviour of the Indian leaders was a hurdle.

+Ties between India and Pakistan nose-dived after a terror attack on the Pathankot Air Force base in 2016 by terror groups based in the neighbouring country.
+Subsequent attacks, including one on an Indian Army camp in Uri, further deteriorated the relationship.

-Bilateral ties with Pakistan deteriorated further after India announced withdrawing the special powers of Jammu and Kashmir and bifurcation of the state into two union territories in August, 2019.
+The relationship deteriorated after India announced withdrawing the special powers of Jammu and Kashmir and bifurcation of the state into two union territories in August 2019.

+India's move to revoke the special status of Jammu and Kashmir in 2019 outraged Pakistan, which downgraded diplomatic ties and expelled the Indian High Commissioner in Islamabad.

+It also snapped all air and land links with India and suspended trade and railway services.

-India has repeatedly told Pakistan that Jammu and Kashmir ''was, is and shall forever'' remain an integral part of the country.
-India has told Pakistan that it desires normal neighbourly relations with Islamabad in an environment free of terror, hostility and violence.
+India has said that it desires normal neighbourly relations with Pakistan in an environment free of terror, hostility, and violence.
+India has said the onus is on Pakistan to create an environment free of terror and hostility.

 Talking about last month's missile incident, he said that India's "accidental missile firing" created doubts regarding its ability to handle high-end weapon-systems, which was compounded by its unwillingness to share details with Pakistan.